gregflynn/configs/README.md

 # dotsanity
-this is a medocre at best attempt to keep my configuration files in a managable place
+this is a mediocre at best attempt to keep my configuration files in a manageable place

 ## WARNING: Transitional, nothing works yet